Destination Pacific

 New Zealand is a South Pacific island country made up primarily of two main islands – North and South, along with over 700 smaller landmasses dotting this unique island realm.

-Renowned as one of the safest places to visit in the world, New Zealand provides spectacular nature devoid of snakes, scorpions or crocodiles.
-But its exceptional living standards come at a high price – housing, goods and services in NZ generally cost more compared to other developed economies.
+Renowned as one of the safest places to visit in the world, New Zealand offers spectacular natural scenery free of snakes, scorpions, or crocodiles.
+But its exceptional living standards come at a high price – housing, goods, and services in NZ generally cost more than in other developed economies.

 Public transport remains limited while the islands’ Pacific rim location makes earthquakes an occasional hazard.
-So visiting is great but living long-term presents some challenges.
+So visiting is excellent, but living long-term presents some challenges.

 Tonga

-The Pacific kingdom of Tonga encompasses about 170 islands, many uninhabited, with picturesque white sand beaches and coral reefs surrounded by lush tropical rainforests.
+The Pacific kingdom of Tonga comprises about 170 islands, many uninhabited, with picturesque white-sand beaches and coral reefs, surrounded by lush tropical rainforests.

 Friendly Tongan islanders speak English alongside Tongan.
-The safe environment makes it quite a relaxing Pacific destination, although most activity halts on Sundays due to the Christian Sabbath observance placing church and family first.
+The safe environment makes it a quite relaxing Pacific destination, although most activities halt on Sundays due to the Christian Sabbath, placing church and family first.

 Tuvalu